By Beta Dad | Last Updated: May 13th, 2017

 One of the best and easiest ways is to use what they call a pregnancy pillow.

 WHAT IS A PREGNANCY PILLOW?

-Pregnancy pillows are not your everyday pillows like the ones you throw on your bed to make it look pretty or your favorite one that you fluff here and there to get it just right before placing it beneath your head each night.
+Pregnancy pillows are not your everyday cushions like the ones you throw on your bed to make it look pretty or even your favorite bedtime support that you fluff here and there to get it just right before placing it beneath your head each night.
 No, sir!

 They come in a variety of styles to accommodate your specific needs.
 Pregnancy pillows are made to be versatile and comfortable and, yes, some are even beautiful to match your feelings about your newly changing body; unless you’re in late pregnancy and, trust me, no matter what you feel like then, you are, indeed, very beautiful.

 IS A PREGNANCY PILLOW DIFFERENT FROM A BODY PILLOW?

 Yes and no. Pregnancy pillows are made specifically for pregnant mothers and their needs during their gestation period.
 There are body versions that will work well for your needs during pregnancy, though.

 To be clear however there are also body pillows that are designed for expectant mothers too.

 WHY USE A PREGNANCY PILLOW?